Collcroc123/DECtalk-Chat/README.md

 # DECtalk-Chat
- Send TTS messages to friends
+ Send MoonBase Alpha style TTS messages to friends in online chatrooms.
+ This project is currently functional, yet incomplete.